Topzle Topzle

 Description

 Soured milk denotes a range of food products produced by the acidification of milk.
 Soured milk that is produced by bacterial fermentation is more specifically called fermented milk or cultured milk.
-Soured milk that is produced by the addition of an acid, with or without the addition of microbial organisms, is more specifically called acidified milk.
+Soured milk that is produced by the addition of an acid, with or without the addition of microbial organisms, is more specifically called acidified mi

 Strained yogurt